Responsible AI Platform

 What should you be able to show under Article 4?

 Article 4 does not ask for one standard course for everyone.
-The core requirement is that providers and deployers take measures, to their best extent, to ensure a sufficient level of AI literacy.
+The core requirement is that providers and deployers take measures to ensure a sufficient level of AI literacy.
 That level depends on technical knowledge, experience, education, the context in which AI is used and the people affected by the system.

-Which AI systems or AI tools are used and by whom.
+Which AI systems or AI tools are used, for what purpose and by which teams.

 Which roles work with those systems or act on behalf of the organisation.

-Which risks, limitations and usage rules matter per role.
+Which risks, limitations, privacy rules and usage instructions matter per role.

-Which training, guidance, assessment and follow-up is in place.
+Which training, guidance, assessment, certificates and follow-up are in place.

-How progress, exceptions and updates are tracked at management level.
+How progress, exceptions, incidents and changes are tracked at management level.

 Evidence